 PASDA staff work directly with non-profit organizations, government agencies, academic institutions, and other data stakeholders to identify, document, and provide access to data and metadata.
 There is no fee to store or provide access to data through PASDA.
-PASDA follows the streamlined data acquisition procedure outlined above and integrates all data into the data management system, database, FTP site, and search and retrieval mechanisms.

 • Metadata Development and Training